 Scouting appeals to many non-church youth as well as church youth.
 Even if the church has a fine youth program, chances are the organization relates mainly to existing young people in the congregation.
 Scouting offers the opportunity to extend the church ministry to the community.

 Second: Scouting structure provides ample time for leaders to have personal guidance to youth.
 Under the leadership of a Christian, a young person may be helped with his personal and spiritual needs.
 This guidance may range from answering simple questions to serving as surrogate father for the child of a one-parent family.

 Third: The age-graded program of religious education is designed by the various denominations and supported by scouting.
 They may be encouraged to work toward the religious emblem of their denomination.
-Requirements vary by religious body, but each calls for service within the local church and for counsel with the scout’s pastor.
-During this counseling period the pastor is able to discover any spiritual needs and to offer guidance for the scout’s pilgrimage.
-Without this program, many young people would not bring themselves to the counsel of the pastor.
+Requirements vary by religious body, but each calls for service within the local church and for counsel with the scout’s priest.
+During this counseling period the priest is able to discover any spiritual needs and to offer guidance for the scout’s pilgrimage.
+Without this program, many young people would not bring themselves to the counsel of the priest.